Skip to main content

 Health, Hygiene, and Safety: Are Thongs Bad for You?

+There is a common misconception that thongs are inherently bad for your health.
 For most healthy people, wearing properly fitted, breathable thongs presents no significant health risks.
-The concerns you’ve probably heard, increased infections, bacterial issues, chronic irritation, are mostly linked to specific circumstances rather than thongs as a category.
+The concerns you’ve probably heard, increased infections, bacterial issues, and chronic irritation, are mostly linked to specific circumstances rather than thongs as a category.

 Change your underwear at least once daily, and more often in hot weather or after exercise.
 Sitting in sweaty underwear for hours, thong or otherwise, isn’t great for skin health.
 If you work out, bring a fresh pair to change into afterward.
 Learn more about why it’s important to replace underwear regularly for optimal hygiene and health.